iromanovsky/irom.info/_posts/2023-10-02-azure-iac-levels.md

 ## Level 2 - Native declarative templates

 Native declarative templates enable you to define resources in a declarative manner, focusing on describing the desired end state.
-The template processing engine then takes care of deploying the resources in the correct order, _while maintaining idempotency_.
+The template processing engine then takes care of deploying the resources in the correct order, while maintaining [_idempotence_](https://learn.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code) and enabling _[incremental deployment](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-modes#incremental-mode) style_.

 When using native Microsoft tools, you gain early access to the latest features and reduce the likelihood of errors introduced by translating Azure API into higher abstraction layers, as is the [case with Terraform](#tf-private-endpoint).